WriteSpeakCode/writespeakcode.com/README.md

 ## 🚀 Deployment

-When any PR is merged into master, Netlify automatically deploys our master branch to production.
+When any PR is merged into the `production` branch, Netlify automatically deploys that branch live.

 ## 🎓 Learn More